The Red Pony (1949 film): Screenplay adaptation

+Film rights for the novel were $250,000.

 Music

 The film is notable because of the original score composed by Aaron Copland, which he also arranged and published as an orchestral suite.
 Copland conducted London's New Philharmonia Orchestra in a recording of the music for Columbia Records, which was later reissued on CD by Sony Records.

 Reception

 Critical reception

 In a contemporary review for The New York Times, film critic Bosley Crowther wrote: "[T]he story does ramble, and its several interlaced strands are often permitted to dangle or get lost in the leisurely account.
 An extraneous family situation involving the youngster's Ma and Pa, wherein the father has trouble with his ego, likewise confuses the plot.
 In directing the picture, Mr. Milestone has adopted a frankly casual style which further invests the proceedings with a languid quality."

 Accolades

 The film was nominated by the American Film Institute for its 2005 AFI's 100 Years of Film Scores list.